 People don’t automatically think of psychotherapy as a treatment for pain.
 But pain has both physical and emotional components, and improving your emotional well-being can reduce your pain.
 Specifically, cognitive behavioral therapy can help you gain control over your pain in three ways:

 - By validating your experience of pain and its impact on your life

 - Through “behavioral activation interventions,” which teach you ways to feel safe moving your body more, without overdoing it

 - Through “cognitive restructuring,” or changing your automatic thoughts from patterns of constant catastrophe, so you can tell a new story about your life

 Take a positive step forward today

-If you live with pain, we encourage you to take one small, positive step for yourself by attending our free, one-hour pain management class.
+If you live with pain, we encourage you to take one small, positive step for yourself by attending one of many free classes in our pain education series.
 Your health care team is here to help you explore the best approaches to gaining control over your pain.